sayedtenkanen/LightNet/packages/lightnet/README.md

 # LightNet

 Share the message of Jesus and strengthen believers worldwide.

-LightNet empowers you to create digital media libraries, making your content accessible on the web — including videos, audio, images, and books.
+LightNet empowers ministries to run their own digital media libraries.
+They can easily share content in the heart language of the communities they serve - including videos, audio, images, and documents.

-LightNet is built as an integration for the [Astro](https://astro.build) framework, enabling the creation of statically generated sites that can be hosted on any file server.
+It is built as an integration for the [Astro framework](https://astro.build), enabling the creation of statically generated sites that can be hosted on any file server.
 These sites are fast, easily extendable, and fully support internationalization.

 ## Documentation